kumpeapps/KumpeHelpers/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulerabilites to <helpdesk@kumpeapps.com>
+Please report vulerabilites by raising an issue in this repository.